night780/Java-Sorting-Algorithms/README.md

-#This is program was written to demonstrate the use of the different sorting algorithms
+<h1>This is program was written to demonstrate the use of the different sorting algorithms </h1>

 <img src="src/SortDiagram4.png">